 Your luggage will be transported for you, but you need to bring a daypack to carry your essentials.

 Some days of walking include undulating sections and some uneven terrain, so consider bringing walking poles as an aid at these times if you wish.

 The diversity of the seasons in England makes for incredible scenery, but the weather in this region can be cold.
 It’s best to wear layers at all times of the year in case conditions change during the day.
 Please be equally prepared to walk in sunshine and rain.

 Trip departures are unavailable.

 There are currently no scheduled departures on our Walk Hadrian's Wall Highlights trip.
 If you are interested in other trips in the region visit one of the links below.

 1. This trip starts in Carlisle on Day 1 at 10 am (please meet your leader at the front entrance of the train station at Collier Lane, next to WH Smith store).
-This allows time after the welcome meeting to explore Carlisle.
-This trip finishes after breakfast in Heddon-on-the-Wall on Day 7.
-Please do not book any flights until after 8pm this evening.
+This trip finishes after breakfast in Hexham on Day 7.

 2. If you plan to arrive by car, please search for relevant car park options in Carlisle.
 Private and public transport from the end of the trip back to Carlisle are available.